 While Pompey was being lauded for his military accomplishments, a stylish rival was beginning a career that would eclipse that of his more famous contemporary.
 Gaius Julius Caesar, a former priest from the Julii clan, threw in his lot with the populares faction by marrying the daughter of one of Sulla’s enemies.
 He married into the families of Pompey and Sulla after the death of his first wife and supported Pompey in the Senate, but he also publicly championed liberal causes to garner support among the populists.

-In 62 bc, Caesar was elected as one of eight praetors, Rome’s second-highest office, and subsequently assumed the governorship of the province of Farther Spain for two years.
+In 62 BC, Caesar was elected as one of eight praetors (military or civilian commander), Rome’s second-highest office, and subsequently assumed the governorship of the province of Farther Spain for two years.
 During the next year, Caesar sharpened his military skills fighting Spanish tribes and pirates, using the taxes and the loot his men collected to repay his massive debts back home.

 Caesar, noting the fate of other returning governors who made enemies during their tenure in Italy, believed that the patricians would try to trick him into giving up his provinces—and his armies—before he could win a consulate election.
 If so, he would be left vulnerable to civil and criminal prosecution for official acts of corruption.
 Furthermore, with no military leverage against the Senate, he would be unlikely to win for his veterans the bonuses and farmlands they expected.
 He therefore refused to set a fixed date for relinquishing his command, setting the stage for a political confrontation with the Senate.